msampathkumar/datadriven/Project Submission Experiment.md

 During the search for Gradient Boosting parameter tuning, we found another gradient boosting model in Python.
 [Xgboost](https://xgboost.readthedocs.io/en/latest/) module which is an Extreme Gradient Boosting designed to be Flexible and Scalable.
 As current Gradient models is  slightly slow, so for further improvement, we used Xgboost Extreme Gradient Boosting Classifier for our multi class prediction.

 During data processing stage, we completed the data transformations based on the evidences we found from the data and removed the unnecessary columns by intuition.
-So, to further optimize this search for best columns and train a model we did [pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) of features selection and [RandomizedSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html#sklearn.model_selection.RandomizedSearchCV)
+So, to further optimize this search for best columns and train a model we did [pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) of features selection and [RandomizedSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html#sklearn.model_selection.RandomizedSearchCV) To put simple, Pipelining or FeatureUnions works like a wrapper to connect similar transformation & jobs together and as a single procedure or algorithm or job.

 For Finer model building, we generated a model building curve.

 ![Image](images/Xgb.png?raw=true)

-Note: Traning data used for this learning curve is our pre-processed data.
+Note: Training data used for this learning curve is our pre-processed data.
 No features selection is done here.

 As you can see from above diagram, there are 3 significant features to identify Sudden drop at 10K sample point.